 They will gladly set some aside for you to pick up, and there’s a variety of sizes to choose from.

-When it comes to grocery store boxes, produce boxes are king because they tend to have lids.
+When it comes to grocery store boxes, Kroger produce boxes are amazing because they tend to have lids.

 And while Kroger stores don’t save any boxes, at around 5 p.m. you can walk up to the produce department and ask for free boxes they’ve emptied, and they’ll gladly give you what they have!